MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/manage-vm-extensions-powershell.md

 ### Key Vault VM extension

 > [!WARNING]
-> PowerShell clients often add `\` to `"` in the settings.json which will cause akvvm_service fails with error: `[CertificateManagementConfiguration] Failed to parse the configuration settings with:not an object.`
+> Adding `\` to `"` in the settings.json will cause akvvm_service to fail with the following error: `[CertificateManagementConfiguration] Failed to parse the configuration settings with:not an object.`
+>
+> While Powershell users commonly use the `\"` sequence to escape quotation marks in other code blocks, you'll want to avoid that formatting in the settings.json file.

 The following example enables the Key Vault VM extension on an Azure Arc-enabled server: